Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/syslibs/README.md

   * We now had to include buildtools as a build dependency since Serf needs SCons which is not available in the OS image.

+### 21.12

+  * As we no longer try to mirror system libraries and instead use newer versions (they are statically linked anyway) the version numbering has been switched to follow those of the LUMI stack for which the file was updated.

+  * PCRE2: Switched to download from GitHub.

+  * Configure didn't work for ncurses 6.3 so we stuck to 6.2 rather than to start debugging.